GRANITE, BASALT & SLATE TILES

 Uses for Basalt Tiles and Slabs

-Basalt can be used in many situations, but most common applications are for internal and external floors.
+Basalt slabs and tiles can be used in many situations, but most common applications are for internal and external floors.

 Melbourne streets are paved with locally sourced Basalt pavers and Basalt Cobbles have been a popular construction material for pavements across the world.

 Basalt tiles and slabs are popular for external courtyards and pathways, as cladding on pool walls or internally as floors and walls.
 The selection and treatment of Basalt is important to ensure a good outcome with particular adhesives and sealers preferred to avoid discolouration or marks appearing over time.